 Because of grace, the elect are responsible to God to act in agreement with those truths.
 To act contrary to them is to quench the Spirit.
 You'll see how this harmonizes with that sermon that I gave just a couple of weeks ago.
 Acting contrary to the Spirit (and all that intends) stifles, smothers, good results.
 It inhibits growth in a godly direction.
 But to do so—that is, to serve the Spirit—requires discipline and self-control to act in agreement [with it].
 It seems that virtually everything in life—whether it be spiritual (in terms of Satan), the world (in terms of the culture and its pressures), in term of our appetites (working right within our own bodies)—is working against us giving ourselves over to obedience.
 Therefore, we must stir up the gift that is in us.

-The very next day, on a different program, (but also one that involved itself in sports)—another sport's figure was being interview.
+The very next day, on a different program (but also one that involved itself in sports), another sports figure was being interviewed.
 This was a different program and different men altogether.
 In this case, the man being interviewed was an older man.
 He had some connections to high-level basketball programs.
 And, since we are from Charlotte, this man had something to do with the Atlantic Coast Conference (with Duke, North Carolina, North Carolina State—that level of basketball).

 In the course of the questions, he was asked, "Why is it that some teams seem to be able to produce top-flight, top-level basketball teams all the time?"
 Again, in the course of his answer, he said that in any top-flight team (in any top-flight basketball conference) from one college to another (from one conference to another)—all things being equal—the talent level is about the same.
 In other words, they are all pretty much equal.
 He went on to say, then, that it was his observation that what makes the difference is whether the coach is able to get his players to believe in his system.